steqeq/0000/docs/reference/env-variables.rst

       - None

     * - | ``ROCPRIM_USE_HMM``
-        | The tests suite uses unified memory, if it's set to 1 during the tests
+        | Enables the test suite to use unified memory, when set to 1 during the tests.
-        | run.
-      - Unset
+      - None

     * - | ``CTEST_RESOURCE_GROUP_0``
-        | Used by CI, and helps to group the tests for different CI steps.
-Most
+        | Enables grouping of the tests for different CI steps.
+This environment variable is used by CI and is of little use to most users.
-        | users should ignore this.
-      - Unset
+      - None

 hipCUB environment variables
 ============================

-Environment variables of hipCUB library.
+The following table lists the environment variables used in the hipCUB library.

 .. list-table::
     :header-rows: 1